Growli

 Oxalis triangularis

 False shamrock is a Brazilian tuberous perennial with deep purple triangular leaves that fold up at night, and small pink flowers.
-Easy and forgiving but mildly toxic to pets due to oxalic acid.
+Easy and forgiving but toxic to pets due to oxalic acid.
 Tubers cycle through dormancy.

 Iris